Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 Checks disk I/O bandwidth over time and alerts on sustained saturation, not short spikes.
 The check records per-disk read/write counters and then derives current (R1/W1) and period averages (R{COUNT}/W{COUNT}).
 It compares the period's total bandwidth against the maximum ever observed for that disk (RWmax).
 WARN/CRIT trigger if the period average exceeds the configured percentage of RWmax for COUNT consecutive runs.

-On Linux, the check also monitors the system-wide iowait percentage (CPU time spent waiting for I/O).
-The raw iowait value is normalized by multiplying it with the number of logical CPUs, so that 100% always means one CPU core is fully I/O-saturated, regardless of the total number of CPUs.
-This makes the default thresholds (80/90%) work consistently across different hardware.
+On Linux, the check also monitors how much I/O wait the system accumulates (CPU time spent waiting for I/O).
+The machine-wide iowait reported by the kernel is normalized to a per-core basis and shown as *saturated cores*: `1.0 cores` means the equivalent of one CPU core spent the whole interval waiting for I/O, `2.0 cores` means two, and so on.
+This is the same mental model as the load average.
+Reporting per-core instead of as a percentage of the whole machine is deliberate: it lets you deploy one identical threshold to an entire fleet. `--iowait-warning` and `--iowait-critical` are expressed in percent of a single core (default 80/90), so `90` means "alert when 1 core is stuck 90% in I/O wait", and that means the same thing on a 4-core VM and a 64-core VM, even when the core count changes over time.
 Like bandwidth alerts, iowait alerts require COUNT consecutive threshold violations.

 Perfdata is emitted for each disk (busy_time, read_bytes, read_time, write_bytes, write_time) and for iowait, so you can graph trends.
 On Linux the check focuses on block devices with a mounted filesystem by default; use `--include-unmounted` to also include raw, unmounted devices such as multipath SAN volumes.
 On Windows it uses psutil's disk counters.
 Optionally, `--top` lists the processes that generated the most I/O traffic (read/write totals) to help identify offenders.